Barbara Ferrer: Early life and education

 Ferrer was born in Puerto Rico and came to the United States when she was 17 in order to attend a college in Ohio, later dropping out after a year.

 After graduating with a Bachelor of Arts in community studies from the University of California, Santa Cruz, Ferrer went on to earn a Master of Public Health from Boston University and a Master of Education from the University of Massachusetts, Boston.
 Ferrer earned her PhD in social welfare from Heller School for Social Policy and Management at Brandeis University in 1994.

 Career

 Ferrer began with leadership roles in public health with five years at the Massachusetts Department of Public Health, where she was director of Health Promotion & Chronic Disease Prevention and later director of the Division of Maternal & Child Health.
 She also served as the executive director of the Boston Public Health Commission (2007-2014) and the chief strategy officer for the W.K.
 Kellogg Foundation.

 In January 2017, Ferrer was appointed to the Los Angeles County Department of Public Health to replace interim director Cynthia Harding after previous director Jonathan Fielding retired in 2014.
 As director of L.A.
 County Department of Public Health, Ferrer has been prominent during the COVID-19 pandemic.

+Total deaths from the Covid-19 in LA under Ferrer’s watch are 38,121 per data from the Department of Public Health: